placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 No one *simply* forgets the work of their hands; if the act of jabbing out one's eyes is not readily apparent, then it has been deliberately *obscured*.
 Is this next act of obscuring similarly forgotten?
 There is an infinite regress here: somewhere down the line, the Dreamers' dreaming must still be apparent to them, and this last unburried action is precisely what the *opportunity* triggers, what theatens to bring the truth of the whole endeavor surging back into awareness.

+Prior to the opportunity, the Dreamers are simply asleep.
+Their dreaming only manifests as a conscious choice when one tries to wake them up.

 [[Augustine: the idea that we would have acted appropriately if we had known is a matter of human *pride*: a failure to take responsibility for one's sin (*On Grace and Free Will*, chpt.
 II).]]